1963–64 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale "turned on that old cup magic" against Fourth Division side Bradford City with a 2–1 win at Valley Parade.
 They defeated Workington 2–1 in a 'slipshod affair'.
 The third round held First Division club Birmingham City at St Andrew's.
 Three thousand of the 21,652 spectators were Vale fans, who 'sung and chanted their way through' a 2–1 victory as John Nicholson played on despite suffering from concussion.
-In the fourth round Vale were drawn against top-flight giants Liverpool at Anfield.
+Vale had controlled most of the game, looking the more efficient and well-drilled team.
+In the fourth round, Vale were drawn against top-flight giants Liverpool at Anfield.
 The "Reds" had inflicted a 6–1 thrashing of Stoke on Boxing Day, in an ominous sign of the challenge the "Valiants" faced.
 Vale achieved a goalless draw in front of 52,327 fans – 8,000 of them Vale supporters – in a fantastic team performance.
 The replay at Vale Park ended in a 2–1 loss in front of 42,179 paying fans (as well as an additional 6,000 or so Liverpool supporters who 'mob stormed' the gates to enter the Railway Paddock).
 Crowd trouble ate into the £8,000 worth of gate receipts, and more significantly caused the death of a Leek man (Harold Birch), and saw serious injuries inflicted to Liverpool fans Harry Taylor and James McDonough, as well as Vale supporter Billy Poulson (son of the former player of the same name).

 In the League Cup, a first-round exit came with a 2–1 defeat at Southend United's Roots Hall.